apache/druid/docs/development/geo.md

   -->

 > Apache Druid supports two query languages: [Druid SQL](../querying/sql.md) and [native queries](../querying/querying.md).
-> This document describes the feature that is only available in the native language.
+> This document describes a feature that is only available in the native language.

 Apache Druid supports filtering specially spatially indexed columns based on an origin and a bound.